 Sailing is at your own risk so please be aware of conditions and don’t put others at risk by having to effect a rescue etc. – Please take a cautious approach to forecast sailing conditions for your ability.

 The race programme has been suspended, however members are free to organise informal races and arrange their own start/finish procedure and rescue boat cover if required.
 The sailing area is restricted to between buoys 1, 4, 8 & 9.
 If a rescue boat is available on the water the sailing area can be extended to the area bounded by buoys 2, 3, 4, 7 & 9 (but not behind Islands)

-Rescue Boats: Only one person to drive rescue boat unless crew available from the same household.
+Rescue Boats: – Ideally only one person to drive rescue boat unless crew available from the same household.
 In most circumstances one person in a rescue boat can provide assistance to boats without the need for crew.
 If it is felt appropriate to have a helm and crew from different households the new RYA Guidance in the sailing link above needs to be followed.
 Crew should sit on the opposite side of the boat as far forward as possible.

-However, in emergency situations crew may be necessary (either somebody on shore or another sailor who leaves their dinghy to assist) In emergency situations – helms, crew and those rescuing understand and accept that social distancing is unlikely to be possible.
+In emergency situations crew may be necessary (either somebody on shore or another sailor who leaves their dinghy to assist) In emergency situations – helms, crew (Guardians) and those rescuing understand and accept that social distancing is unlikely to be possible.